Tuesday, December 11, 2007

 1. What is RNA?
 How different is it from DNA?

-ribonucleic acid are any of various nucleic acids that contain ribose and uracil as structural components and are associated with the control of cellular chemical activities.
+RNA or ribonucleic acid are any of various nucleic acids that contain ribose and uracil as structural components and are associated with the control of cellular chemical activities.

 “Both DNA and RNA are composed of repeating units of nucleotides.
 Each